chefhl/homebridge-plugin-netatmo-rain-sensor/README.md

 </p>

 ## Homebridge Plugin for the Netatmo Rain Sensor
-This Homebridge Plugin makes the Netatmo Rain Sensor accessible to HomeKit as a Switch.
+This Homebridge Plugin makes the Netatmo Rain Sensor accessible to HomeKit as a Switch or Leak Sensor.
 This makes it possible to use the Netatmo Rain Sensor for all kinds of automations based on rain detection.

 ## Important Notes